manu0801/emmanuelwiart_5_01072021/backend/README.md

 ### Installation ###

 Clone this repo.
 From within the project folder, run `npm install`.
-You can then run the server with `node server`.
+You can then run the server with `nodemon server`.
 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+### In summary, to operate this site ###

+Clone this repo
+Open the terminal on the site folder (backend)
+Type in command line nodemon server
+Open index.html (home page)